yamule/smithwaterman/README.md

 public domain smith-waterman (& some of them have needleman-wunsch) algorithm scripts which can be used as a module in your own applications.

-(I'm not familiar in GPU programming.)
+(I'm not familiar with GPU programming.)